openai/chatgpt-retrieval-plugin/README.md

 All you need to do is specifying a few environment variables (optionally point to an existing saved Index json file).
 Note that metadata filters in queries are not yet supported.
 For detailed setup instructions, refer to [`/docs/providers/llama/setup.md`](/docs/providers/llama/setup.md).

+#### OpenSearch

+[OpenSearch](https://opensearch.org/) is a scalable, flexible, and extensible open-source software suite for search, analytics, and observability applications licensed under Apache 2.0.
+Powered by Apache Lucene and driven by the OpenSearch Project community, OpenSearch offers a vendor-agnostic toolset you can use to build secure, high-performance, cost-efficient applications.
+With [OpenSearch-KNN Plugin](https://opensearch.org/docs/latest/search-plugins/knn/index/) opensearch can be used as a Vector database.
+It can be used as a low-latency vector engine by creating a Redis database with the [OpenSearch docker container](/examples/docker/opensearch/).
+For detailed setup instructions, refer to [`/docs/providers/opensearch/setup.md`](/docs/providers/opensearch/setup.md).

 ### Running the API locally